 The AquaSure Environmental Management System (EMS) provides the overall framework for environmental management for the project.
 The EMS continues to operate effectively.
-IR&EA and external audit findings relate to minor issues, largely concerned with documentation.
+The EMS was updated during the reporting period to manage the transition from the D&C to the O&M phase.